Search

 How often do bull and bear markets occur?

 Bull markets tend to happen much more frequently than bear markets and last quite a bit longer.
-According to a recent analysis by Forbes, bull markets have taken place in 78% of the years since 1930.
+According to a recent analysis by Forbes, bull markets have taken place in 78% of the past 91 years.
 On average, they last 973 days or nearly three years.

 Typically, bull markets occur when consumer confidence is high and unemployment is relatively low—that is, people feel good about spending money on goods and services, leading to strong business earnings.
 The longest bull market in U.S. history came fairly recently, from 2009 to 2020.
 During that stretch, the stock market soared more than 400%.

-In contrast, a bear market happens once every 5.4 years on average, according to Forbes.
+In contrast, a bear market happens once every 5.4 years on average.
 So while they're somewhat infrequent, you're likely to experience several of them throughout your life.

 Typically, a feeling of optimism sets up a bull market, and bear markets are the result of worries over the economy.
 There's no doubt that when investors see their retirement accounts and other investments tank over a short period of time, it can be scary.
 But the good news is that since the Great Depression, bear markets have gotten a lot shorter.

-Even for relatively poised investors, watching the stock market rack up losses over multiple weeks can be a heart-wrenching experience.
+Even for relatively poised investors, watching the stock market rack up losses over multiple weeks or months can be a heart-wrenching experience.
 But it's worth keeping in mind that a sound financial plan takes these inevitable blips into account.
 If you have the right asset mix for your age and financial goals, you'll likely be prepared for those slumps.
-Here's a brief survival plan to make sure you come out of the next bear market unscathed:

 Markets are notoriously difficult to predict.
 But when looking at historical data, certain patterns emerge.
 Among them: bear markets typically only last for a matter of months or a couple of years.